top of page

 CHILD PROTECTION POLICY

-The aim of Made of Music’s Child Protection Policy is to promote best practice in protection and set out a procedural framework to ensure that members of staff are equipped to make informed responses to specific issues and minimise risk with regard to protection and welfare issues.
+The aim of the Made of Music Limited Child Protection Policy is to promote best practice in protection and set out a procedural framework to ensure that members of staff are equipped to make informed responses to specific issues and minimise risk with regard to protection and welfare issues.

 In implementing its policy, we follow the recommendations of the Department of Children and Youth Affairs in these documents Children First – National Guidance for the Protection and Welfare of Children, and Our Duty to Care – The Principles of Good Practice for the Protection of Children and Young People.